Kyle-Demers08/Data440/HW9/final_exam_report.md

 For my specific usage discussed earlier, I would rather a false positive.
 That means I would rather have the classifier predict it is a deal when it actually isn't as opposed to my classifier missing a deal.
 This is because I don't want to miss any deals.
 I would rather an email that doesn't have a deal be misclassified because that consequence is a mild incovenience which is a lot better than missing "the perfect gift".

 Extra Credit
-Q4 (1 point)
-Report the precision and recall scores of your classification results.
+### Q4: Report the precision and recall scores of your classification results.
 Include the formulas you used to compute these values.

 Precision = 5/5 = 1